brocaar/chirpstack-docs/content/install/quick-install.md

 * `postgresql.automigrate` - Leave this set to true, as it only takes a moment to run at server startup, and ensures that database changes will always be applied with each upgrade.
-* `application_server.integration.mqtt.username` and
-  `application_server.integration.mqtt.password` - since the MQTT server is publicly accessible (so [LoRa Gateway Bridge](/lora-gateway-bridge/) instances can send data), it is best to have a username and password for the server here.
-  These credentials were the ones set up in the *Mosquitto authentication* step.
 * `application_server.api.bind` - The port that serves up the api server.
 This should be `localhost:8001` as [LoRa Server](/loraserver/) is on the same system.
 * `application_server.external_api.bind` - The port that serves up the public api